-Since the Fall 2012 review, the following actions have been taken based on recommendations of the Biennial Review team:
+Since the Fall 2014 review, the following actions have been taken based on recommendations of the Biennial Review team:

-- "Be One of the Majority" social norms campaign highlighting the true norms around alcohol, tobacco, and marijuana use by MTSU students was retired and replaced by the "True Blue Health" campaign.
-The new campaign will draw on data gathered in Spring 2012 and Spring 2013 semesters. - The National College Health Assessment was administered in the Spring 2013 semester to 6,000 students.
-Responses were received from 1,274 students for a 21.2% response rate. - Tobacco-free campus policy was promoted at opening fall faculty meeting, additional signage was placed in identified "hot spots," and the President regularly communicated with employees and students about the policy. - Partnerships with the Coalition for Healthy and Safe Campus Communities (CHASCo) and with the Community Anti-Drug Coalition of Rutherford County (CADCOR) have continued.
+- Implementation of the "True Blue Health" social norms campaign highlighting the true norms around alcohol, tobacco, and marijuana use by MTSU students.
+Assessment results indicate that close to half of students remembered seeing at least one of the messages. - Table tents with marijuana use prevention and education messages were distributed in MT Dining facilities.
+The tents were placed for three weeks at a time in October 2014, January 2015, and April 2015. - The Core Drug and Alcohol Survey was administered in the Spring 2015 semester to 5,000 undergraduate students.
+Responses were received from 920 students for an 18.4% response rate. - The National College Health Assessment was administered in the Spring 2016 semester to 6,000 students.
+Responses were received from 685 students for an 11.4% response rate. - Partnerships with the Coalition for Healthy and Safe Campus Communities (CHASCo) and with the Community Anti-Drug Coalition of Rutherford County (CADCOR) have continued.